MasterShaoKui/SiFT_Util/README.md

 ```
 Note that the packages are special wheel binary packages and they already contain statically built OpenCV binaries.
 So you needn't install opencv-python.
+## This project is under programming... ... ...